jgruchala/Analyst-portfolio/README.md

 This products includes a self-contained code chunk.
 It is in the "newREADME.md" file, and includes a description of the code chunk, the code script, and an image of the output.
 Actual output is under the file titled "Self-Contained chunk.pdf"

 ## Resume
-This product is an updated data analyst resume
+This product is an updated data analyst resume, and is under the file titled "resume-dataanalyst.pdf"